Glenn Hoddle

 Glenn Hoddle (born 27 October 1957) is an English former football player and manager.
 He works as a television pundit and commentator for ITV Sport and TNT Sports.

-He played as a midfielder for Tottenham Hotspur, Monaco, Chelsea and Swindon Town and at international level for England.
+Hoddle played as a midfielder for Tottenham Hotspur, Monaco, Chelsea and Swindon Town, and at international level for England.
 In 2007, he was inducted into the National Football Museum Hall of Fame, which cited him as one of the most gifted and creative English footballers of his generation, exhibiting "sublime balance and close control, unrivalled passing and vision and extraordinary shooting ability, both from open play and set pieces".
-He was also known for his tactical intelligence and work-rate.

-He has been manager of Swindon Town (earning promotion to the Premier League), Chelsea (taking them to the FA Cup final), Southampton, Tottenham Hotspur (reaching a League Cup final) and Wolverhampton Wanderers.
+Hoddle has been manager of Swindon Town (earning promotion to the Premier League), Chelsea (taking them to the FA Cup final), Southampton, Tottenham Hotspur (reaching a League Cup final) and Wolverhampton Wanderers.
 He managed England to the second round of the 1998 FIFA World Cup, where they lost to Argentina on penalties.
 He was dismissed from the England job in 1999 following an interview with Matt Dickinson in which he was widely interpreted as saying that people with disabilities and others are affected by karma from past lives.
 He said that his words were "misconstrued, misunderstood and misinterpreted" and that disabled people had his "overwhelming support, care, consideration and dedication".

 Early life

-Hoddle was born in 1957 in Hayes, Middlesex, to Derek Hoddle and Teresa Roberts.
-Soon after, the family moved to Harlow, Essex, where he attended Burnt Mill School.
+Hoddle was born in 1957 in Harlington, Middlesex, to Derek Hoddle and Teresa Roberts.
+The family lived in Hillingdon, Middlesex.
+In the late 1950s and 1960, Hoddle watched his father playing for Corinthian League club Uxbridge.
+When Hoddle was four, the family moved to Harlow, Essex, where he attended St Alban's Primary School and the Burnt Mill Comprehensive School.

-He began supporting Tottenham Hotspur when he was eight, and his favourite player was Martin Chivers.
+Hoddle began supporting Tottenham Hotspur when he was eight.
+His favourite player was Martin Chivers.
 He first came to the attention of Tottenham when Chivers and Ray Evans went to present prizes at a local school cup final and noticed the potential of an 11-year-old Hoddle.
 On Chivers's recommendation, he was invited to train with the club at Tottenham's practice ground in Cheshunt.
 At the age of 15, Hoddle played for Harlow-based Sunday league club Longmans, alongside his father.